gaiaus/ICF/reform/call_to_action english (on-chain version)).md

 WHEREAS, lack of competence and expertise in foundation management has led to governance deficiencies evidenced by:

   a.
-Allegations of anti-competitive practices and abuse of dominant position by members of the Foundation Council (FC), potentially violating applicable competition laws and contravening principles of fair governance;
+Allegations of anti-competitive practices and abuse of dominant position by members of the Foundation Council (FC), potentially violating applicable competition laws and undermining principles of fair governance;

   b.
-Governance instability manifested in the resignation and replacement of two FC Presidents within an eleven-month period;
+Governance instability highlighted by the resignation and replacement of two FC Presidents within an eleven-month period;

   c.
-Inadequate implementation of checks and balances, and ineffective oversight mechanisms; and
+Inadequate checks and balances, and ineffective oversight mechanisms; and

 2.4 	**CONFLICTS OF INTEREST**

-WHEREAS, unmitigated conflicts of interest (COIs) impair its critical functions in resource allocation and decision-making, particularly affecting grants, vendor agreements, investments, and token delegations; and
+WHEREAS, unmitigated conflicts of interest impair critical functions in resource allocation and decision-making, particularly affecting grants, vendor agreements, investments, and token delegations; and

-WHEREAS, the ICF's internal controls exhibit inadequate implementations for:

-  a.
-Preventing, detecting, and correcting self-dealing;

-  b.
-Safeguards against improper influences affecting FC and Board of Management decisions;

-  c.
-Proper disclosure and recusal procedures; and

 2.5 	**LACK OF TRANSPARENCY AND ACCOUNTABILITY**

-WHEREAS, the ICF asserts comprehensive statutory reporting to the FSAF, including "ordinary audits," yet the confidential nature of these filings precludes stakeholder verification; and
+WHEREAS, the ICF claims comprehensive statutory reporting to the FSAF, including "ordinary audits," but the confidentiality of these filings prevents stakeholder verification; and

-WHEREAS, the ICF's compliance with the FSAF is insufficient to satisfy its transparency and accountability obligations to stakeholders; and for nearly eight years, the ICF has shown a pattern of non-disclosure and obfuscation, resulting in a substantial and potentially incurable information asymmetry; and
+WHEREAS, the ICF's FSAF compliance fails to meet transparency and accountability obligations, with nearly eight years of non-disclosure and obfuscation causing significant information asymmetry; and

-WHEREAS, this calculated withholding of information appears strategically motivated to frustrate stakeholder demands for reform and oversight; and these actions have created a systemic obstruction of information that disadvantages stakeholders, while compromising the long-term viability of the Cosmos project; and
+WHEREAS, this deliberate withholding of information appears strategically aimed at frustrating stakeholder demands for reform, creating systemic information barriers that disadvantage stakeholders and threaten the long-term viability of the Cosmos project; and

 2.6 	**FINANCIAL MISMANAGEMENT**

-WHEREAS, the ICF has shown indications of imprudent Treasury management characterized by funding disruptions, likely due to inadequate risk management, diversification and liquidity management strategies; and
+WHEREAS, the ICF has shows signs of imprudent Treasury management, with funding disruptions likely stemming from poor risk management, diversification, and liquidity strategies; and

-WHEREAS, the ICF's reporting on its assets fails to meet reasonable disclosure standards, lacking comprehensive inventory of fiat currencies, cryptocurrencies, and other financial instruments; and
+WHEREAS, the ICF's asset reporting fails to meet reasonable disclosure standards; and

-WHEREAS, the ICF has failed to provide stakeholders with timely and adequate reporting on significant changes in various assets and their management strategies on a year-over-year basis, not only obstructs accountability but violates its duty to inform as a not-for-profit purpose foundation and fiduciary; and
+WHEREAS, the ICF's failure to provide stakeholders with timely, comprehensive reports on significant asset changes and management strategies undermines accountability and breaches its fiduciary duty as a not-for-profit foundation; and

-WHEREAS, concerns regarding potential misuse of funds, including allegations of embezzlement, which if substantiated, would violate civil and criminal laws; and
+WHEREAS, there are concerns about potential misuse of funds, including allegations of embezzlement, which, if proven, would violate civil and criminal laws; and

 2.7 	**EROSION OF STAKEHOLDER TRUST**